pulsepointinc/node-cbt/README.md

 The ```karma-webdriverio-launcher``` dependency is declared as a peerDependency in ```node-cbt```; since strict peer dependencies will be deprecated in npm 3, it's necessary to explicitly add this dependency to projects that require karma integration.

 ### Starting a CBT tunnel ###
+In order to use the CBT tunnel, java 7+ needs to be available on the path.
 ```
 var Tunnel = require('node-cbt').Tunnel,
     tunnel = new Tunnel({apiKey: 'u35d333dhfhapp'}).runTunnel().then(function(tunnelProc){